 \subsubsection{Dataset Partitioning}

-In real-world applications, VD models should learn from historical vulnerabilities to detect future ones.
+In real-world applications, VD models should learn from historical vulnerability-related samples to detect future ones.
 However, most prior studies~\cite{yinxin, diversevul, ni1, ReVeal, linevul} randomly split datasets (8:1:1 ratio), risking data leakage.
 For instance, a patched (non-vulnerable) function may appear in training, while its pre-patch (vulnerable) version is in testing (Case 1).
 Additionally, similar vulnerability fixes within the same commit (e.g., QEMU 902b27d~\cite{QEMU_commit} ) may be distributed across different data splits, potentially causing the similar patterns learned during training to reappear in the evaluation set (Case 2).
-To mitigate this, it is necessary to introduce a time-based partitioning method based on commit date~\cite{primevul}.
+To mitigate this, it is necessary to split the dataset based on commit date~\cite{primevul}.

-Also, random splitting could lead to the distribution of different vulnerability types being misaligned with real-world scenarios, resulting in biased conclusions (e.g., Table 7 in DiverseVul~\cite{diversevul}).
-For instance, some common CWE types may be underrepresented in training set, which hinders the model from learning relevant vulnerability patterns.
+Furthermore, random splitting could lead to the distribution of different vulnerability types being misaligned with real-world scenarios, resulting in biased conclusions (e.g., Table 7 in DiverseVul~\cite{diversevul}).
+For instance, some common CWE types may be underrepresented in the training set, which hinders the model from learning relevant vulnerability patterns.
 Conversely, certain rare CWE types might be mostly allocated to the training set, producing evaluation results on the sparse test data that do not accurately reflect the model’s real-world performance.

 To overcome these limitations, we propose a fine-grained data partitioning method that first groups the data by CWE type, then sorts the data by commit date, and finally partitions it within each CWE type according to an 8:1:1 ratio.
 Our partitioning method not only preserves the original distribution of vulnerability types in the evaluation dataset but also ensures that the model learns relatively sufficient common vulnerability patterns during the training phase.
 We examine our reconstructed dataset and find no data leakage for Case 1 and 2.
 This confirms that our approach effectively minimizes data leakage while enabling more accurate evaluation of PLMs’ detection capabilities across individual CWEs.